Vice-Chancellor's Scholarships for Sport, Music and the Arts

 All - Please note that you do not have to be applying to read Music at Durham in order to apply for a Music Scholarship.

-Deferred entry applicants i.e. students who are applying to the University for entry in 2020 would make their scholarship application by the deadline of 15 January 2020 for consideration with other scholarship applications for 2020 entry.
-Please note that it will not be possible to defer scholarship offers to the following academic year - 2020.
+Deferred entry applicants i.e. students who are applying to the University for entry in October 2022 would make their scholarship application by the 2022 entry scholarship deadline for consideration with other scholarship applications for 2022 entry.
+Please note that if you are made a scholarship offer for entry in October 2021 it will not be possible to defer the scholarship offer to the following academic year - 2022.

 Successsful applicants will be able to demonstrate an exceptional level of excellence in Sport, Music or the Arts; for example participation in sporting or musical events at a national or international level.
 Applicants will also be required to play an active part in Durham University's sporting, musical and performing communities.